 - have a hearing or visual impairment or additional communication needs

 - are in a vulnerable situation

-Each energy supplier and network operator maintain their own register.
+Each energy supplier and network operator maintains their own register.

 There are other circumstances where the Priority Services Register may be able to assist with those who may be deemed to be more vulnerable, for example:

-- Customers with mental health conditions which may impact on their understanding of their bills
+- Customers with mental health conditions which may impact their understanding of their bills

 - Customers who cannot top–up their pre-payment meter, due to injury